-Officers, Elected Members and Scrutiny Members are working together to further refine the RTI Plan along with continuous improvement.
+Officers, Elected Members and Scrutiny Members are working together to further refine the RTI Plan to support the Council's continuous improvement.

 The Economic Recovery work programme aims to work with partners and also engage with the public to establish a 15-year economic vision for Merthyr Tydfil.
 This will inform the work currently being redesigned for the corporate well-being plan and vision going forward.